dmitry-viskov/pylti1.3/README.rst

 Names and Roles Service
 -----------------------

-Before using names and roles you should check that you have access to it:
+Before using names and roles, you should check that you have access to it:

 .. code-block:: python